slavkoss/fwphp/readme.md

 **Top**      <a href="#directories" id="lnkdirectories">Directories</a>    [UML](#uml)     [DM](#dm)      [IDE](#ide)    [CRUD](#crud)     [SW fw](#swfw)
 # 1. My PHP menu & CRUD code skeleton (I named it B12phpfw)
 ## 1\.1 Demo site - free hosting with free Mysql
-1. On Linux : http://phporacle.eu5.net/ (freehostingeu- fast, stable) - here are newest programs (may be more problems than heliohost).
+1. On Linux : http://phporacle.eu5.net/ (freehostingeu - fast, stable, has free MySQL) - here are newest programs (may be more problems than heliohost).
 Also PHP on Linux is a bit different than on Windows.
-2. or On Linux :  http://phporacle.heliohost.org/ (heliohost - slow, stable)
+2. or On Linux :  http://phporacle.heliohost.org/ (heliohost - slow, stable, has free MySQL)
 3. My blog :  http://phporacle.altervista.org
     and  http://phporacle.altervista.org/fwphp/www/ - tech core of Mondadori digital magazine (leading publishing company in Italy) plans to offer free MySQL.